coulbois/sage-train-track/README.rst

 sage-train-track
 ================

-Free group automorphisms and train-track representative in python/sage.
+Free group automorphisms and train-track representatives in python/sage.

 This is a Sage optional package.
 It contains code to handle free group automorphisms (inversion, composition, etc.) and to compute